-Investment property is investment interests in land and buildings held to earn rental income or for capital appreciation, or both.
+Investment property is investment interests in land and buildings held to earn rental income.
 Investment property is comprised of land and office space leased out under operating lease agreements.
 Where distinguishing between investment property and owner-occupied property is difficult the following criteria are applied to classification: